IsaakBerg/grasshopper-primer/en/1-foundations/1-1/3_talking-to-rhino.md

 2. Rhino view-ports.
 3. Grasshopper Application window.

+###Data Sources
+One of the main ways to get data into the Grasshopper definition is to use a geometry collection parameter.

+Geometry collection parameters are data sources found in the Grasshopper ribbon under “Params”-> “Geometry”.
+They can store information about new geometry or references to existing Rhino geometry.
+Each geometry collection parameter can store data for its type of geometry (e.g. point, line, circle, etc.).

+When the user chooses to add to a geometry collection, Grasshopper prompts the user to use Rhino to specify a geometry item.
+The user may choose to include one or more existing Rhino geometry items in the collection by reference.
+In this discussion, “referenced" data refer to these.
+The data from these items changes if edited in the Rhino document.
+The user may also add items by picking coordinates that do not correspond to existing Rhino objects.
+This effectively defines new geometry whose data originates in Grasshopper.
+The Grasshopper definition stores this geometry data set, which we refer to here as “picked”.
+The data for picked items is edit-able in Grasshopper.

+Referenced and picked data alike act as input sources to the Grasshopper definition.
+The Grasshopper definition acts on the combined source data to produce calculated geometrical items.
+The Grasshopper definition stores the instructions for calculating results from the source data.
+It does not store the calculated geometrical results themselves.

 ####1.1.3.1.
 VIEW-PORT FEEDBACK
+Referenced, picked, and calculated geometry can all be part of the Grasshopper generated preview.
 All geometry generated using the Grasshopper components shows up in the Rhino view-port by default.
-This preview is just an Open GL approximation of the actual geometry.
+This preview is just an image that approximates actual geometry.
 You will not be able to select the geometry in the Rhino view-port until you have “baked” it into the scene.
 You can turn the geometry preview on/off by right-clicking on a component and selecting the Preview toggle.
 The geometry in the view-port is color-coded to provide visual feedback.
 The image below outlines the default color scheme.

 >Note: This is the default color scheme.
 You can edit it using the Document Preview Settings dialog.
 That dialog is accessible in Grasshopper through a button on the canvas toolbar.
 It also opens after invoking “Preview Settings...” on the “Display” menu.